stephyraju/comic-character-dashboard/README.md

 - Code for the pagination was sourced from [Steemit](https://steemit.com/utopian-io/@faad/tutorial-13-dive-into-dc-js-a-javascript-library-data-table-pagination).
 - I was helped out from stackoverflow for using a 'sortBy' function properly in datatable.
-- I used [tutorialspoint](https://www.tutorialspoint.com/dcjs/index.htm)to learn more about dc charts.
+- I used [tutorialspoint](https://www.tutorialspoint.com/dcjs/index.htm) to learn more about dc charts.
--

 The code learned from the tutorials were used as help and guidance to be interpreted in a different and unique way.